kompass/sjq/README.md

 # sjq

+*Warning :* This tool is still on alpha, nothing works correctly yet !

 *sjq* is a lightweight and fast processor for huge files or streams.
 Performance and limited memory use are a priority.
 It is inspired by jq, but with better streaming.

 The idea is simple : parse only what we need, stream data, chain processes, output as soon as possible.